 Data Collection for Economics Assignments

-Despite all of this, data collection is very worthwhile and an incredibly useful skill.
-It is very rewarding when you finally get the data that you want.
+Despite all of this, data collection is very a worthwhile and useful skill.
+It is very rewarding to finally get the data you want.
 Treat it as the big challenge!

 - Other Sources on the Internet